RequireJS Optimization Tool

 Example setup:

-app.html has script tags for require.js and loads app.js via a require call, like so:
+main.html has script tags for require.js and loads main.js via a require call, like so:

 <!DOCTYPE html>